 Parenthood Doesn’t Always Go According to Plan

 When people talk about perseverance, they often picture extraordinary moments.
-But as a parent, I’ve learned that perseverance usually looks much quieter.
+But as a parent, I’ve learned that resilience in parenthood usually looks much quieter.
 It looks like getting out of bed after another sleepless night.
 It looks like making one more doctor’s appointment, asking one more question, or taking one more deep breath before showing up for your children again.

-If there’s one thing motherhood has taught me, it’s this: parenthood rarely goes exactly as planned.
+If there’s one thing motherhood has taught me, it’s this: parenthood rarely unfolds exactly the way we imagine.
 And that’s okay.

 One of the greatest lessons from that season was learning to let go of the idea of the “perfect” beginning.
-Birth, postpartum, and early parenthood don’t have to look the way you imagined to become meaningful parts of your family’s story.
+Pregnancy, birth, postpartum, and early parenthood don’t have to follow a perfect timeline to become meaningful parts of your family’s story.

 A few years later, our family welcomed twins.